Welcome to the GET2025 Hydrogen and Energy Storage Conference

 “We are thrilled to invite you

-This setup will ensure an extensive program for each of the individual key topics of GET, without compromising GET’s unique focus on cross-uses and integration between energy transition applications.
+The dedicated conference on Hydrogen and Energy Storage builds on the success of last year’s initiative, which was held alongside the three other GET conferences; CCUS, Geothermal Energy, and Offshore wind.
+This setup will ensure an extensive program for each key topic, without maintaining GET’s unique focus on cross-disciplinary integration and synergies between energy transition applications.
 The conference will offer the opportunity to bring together geoscientists and engineers working in the still emerging research area of hydrogen and energy storage for an exchange on the state-of-the-art and remaining challenges of these technologies.
+In addition to covering advancements in key technological areas such as geological characterization, storage performance, monitoring, containment and safety, the conference will place a strong focus on pilot projects and early commercial developments.

 Co-Chair Hydrogen & Energy Storage Conference